 Teachers need to be familiar with the library and computer lab as to better assist the students needing help.
 We will be happy to walk you through the basics of the library and use of the computer resources.

-Please advise your students to save their work in their School Loop Lockers or they could email it to themselves.
-Another alternative is that students can save their work to a usb.
+Please advise your students to compose work in their school Google Drive or they could email it to themselves.
 Please discourage students from using their network student folders to save their work, as it may not be there the next time they use those computers.

 Teachers should avoid sending their class to the library with a substitute when they are absent.
 If this is unavoidable, please have a solid lesson plan provided to use in advance.